ShenXuAkaEkstasis/ShenXuAkaEkstasis.github.io/index.md

 I have more than **20 years of experience** across digital strategy, technology, marketing, product development, venture building, SaaS, and China market consulting.

+Across agency, internet, technology, software, consulting, and entrepreneurial work, I have worked with or supported **300+ brands and organizations**.

 Selected experience includes:

 - **Shanghai Vanilla Technology / 上海香草科技** — co-founder and operating role during the early mobile-Internet period; products included Banmake and Xiangge.
 Xiangge-related products exceeded **5 million cumulative downloads**, and the company received strategic investment from **Qihoo 360**.